SilviaS152002/InterchangedIndustryUnloader/README.md

 Technical:
 Adds InterchangedIndustryUnloader, counterpart to in-game InterchangedIndustryLoader.
 To use: Same as you would InterchangedIndustryLoader, but Unloader.
-Note: This uses payPerQuantity instead of Cost.
+Note: This uses payPerQuantity instead of costPerUnit.
 A lot of loads(i.e. everything except logs and pulpwood) have it set to zero.

 Does not contain demo mods.
 Those are simple enough to understand.